tinacms/tina-hugo-starter/README.md

 This is a [Tina CMS](https://tina.io/) project for Hugo.

+## Setup

+- Fork this repo
+- Clone the fork your local machine.
+- This starter assumes that you have Hugo installed on your local machine.
+If not, reference [this guide](https://gohugo.io/getting-started/installing/).

 ## Local Development

-This starter assumes that you have Hugo installed on your local machine.
-If not, reference [this guide](https://gohugo.io/getting-started/installing/).

 Install the project's dependencies: